 This category refers to a multiple dwelling infill type, usually developed as two to three houses on a single sub-divided suburban lot, or four to six dwellings on two adjoining lots.
 This type of dwelling shares boundary walls on two sides, except for the corner dwelling, and forms a row of houses.
+When compared with Category 1, such houses are generally more compact, with smaller building footprint, and two to three storeys high.
 Private outdoor spaces, front yard and back yard, or courtyards, balconies, terraces and rooftop terraces, provide access to sun and vegetation, and enable cross-ventilation.
 A variation of a townhouse type-a shophouse dwelling-can support mixed-use infill developments, especially if situated close to a neighbourhood transportation and commercial node.
 Characteristic of this model is a mixed-use ground floor, for home office or retail, facing the main street, and living areas situated either in the back towards the central courtyard or on the first floor.
 Shophouses are generally positioned closer to the street, with minimal setbacks, providing more opportunities to activate street frontage.